-VOCs – No VOC concentrations from samples collected at water table wells were detected above drinking water and/or surface water standards with the exception of vinyl chloride detected above the EPA maximum contaminant level (MCL) at MW-8D.
+VOCs – No reported VOC concentrations for samples collected from the water table wells exceeded drinking water or surface water standards, with the exception of vinyl chloride which exceeded the MCL at well MW-8D.

-1,4-Dioxane - Concentrations of 1,4-Dioxane were observed in 8 of 11 water table wells at the Landfill ranging from 1.2 to 40 µg/l exceeding the chronic surface water standard of 1.0 µg/l.
-The concentration of 1,4 Dioxane detected in the seep samples was 19 µg/l.
-No concentrations exceeded criteria at the Dump wells.
+1,4-dioxane - Concentrations of 1,4-dioxane exceeding the chronic surface water standard of 1.0 µg/l were reported for 8 of 11 water table wells at the Landfill ranging from 1.2 to 40 µg/l.
+The concentration of 1,4-dioxane reported in the seep sample was 19 µg/l.
+1-4-dioxane was not reported in any of the samples from the Dump wells at a concentration that exceeds the criteria.

-PFAS - PFAS concentrations were detected at nearly all water table well locations at the Dump and Landfill (and the seep sample), with the exception of MW-97-2, MW-97-3, and MW-97-4.
-Similar to the perched wells, the most common compounds with exceedances were, PFOS, and PFOA.
-Generally the concentrations of these compounds were one order of magnitude higher or less than the MDH human health based drinking water standard.
+PFAS - PFAS compounds were reported at nearly all water table well locations at the Dump and Landfill, as well as in the seep sample, with the exception of wells MW-97-2, MW-97-3, and MW-97-4.
+PFOS and PFOA were the compounds most commonly reported at concentrations exceeding their HRLs.
+Generally, the concentrations of these compounds were one order of magnitude or less higher than their HRLs.

-Jordan – There are three monitoring wells located at the Landfill that have open borehole screens in the Jordan formation.
-Due to flood conditions, J-1 was unable to be sampled in 2019.
-Concentrations from samples collected at J-13 and J-14 that exceeded surface water and/or drinking water criteria were limited to nitrogen (ammonia, as N), ranging from 0.21 to 0.30 mg/l at both locations and 1,4 Dioxane at J-14 (3.3 µg/l).
+Jordan – There are three monitoring wells located at the Landfill that are open in the Jordan Sandstone.
+Due to flood conditions, it was not possible to sample well J-1 in the spring of 2019.
+Reported concentrations of nitrogen (ammonia, as N) in samples from wells J-13 and J-14 exceed surface water and/or drinking water criteria were limited to nitrogen (ammonia, as N), ranging from 0.21 to 0.30 mg/l at both locations and 1,4-dioxane at J-14 (3.3 µg/l).

-Conceptual Site Model
+Conceptual Site Model and Potential Pathways/Receptors

 A generalized conceptual site model is presented in the following paragraphs.
 Because the investigations completed to date have been focused, the conceptual site model that has been developed is similarly focused.
-The following paragraphs discuss the extent of waste as well as the geologic and hydrogeologic conditions at the Site.
+Also included in the following paragraphs is an assessment of the potential pathways and receptors associated with the presence of waste in unlined facilities.

-Waste Material Type and Extent
+Waste Materials and Subsurface Conditions

-The approximate extent of waste is depicted on Figures 4 and 5.
-The delineation of waste is detailed in Section 4.3.
-The following paragraphs provide a brief overview of the type and extent of waste associated with the Dump and Landfill.

-Freeway Dump
+At both the Dump and the Landfill, a thin layer of top soil is generally present that covers non-native fill material overlying waste material, which rests on native sediments and/or bedrock.
+A liner below the waste is not present at either location.
+At the Dump, bedrock generally slopes downward to the north edge of the property towards the Minnesota River, as shown on Figures 6A and 6D.
+At the Landfill, the bedrock elevation is generally higher in the south and slopes down to the north towards the Minnesota River, as displayed on Figures 6E and 6F.
+Descriptions of the subsurface materials and detailed investigation observations are included in Section 4.2.

-The extent of waste material associated with the Dump appears to extend beyond the property boundaries in all directions, as detailed in Section 4.3.
-Waste material at the Dump, which includes MSW/CD and ash, was observed to be between 10 and 30 feet thick within the Dump boundary, and between 5 and 10 feet thick in locations where waste material was identified south of the perimeter of the Dump in Phase B of the Investigation (Figure 4).
+At the Dump, waste appears to extend beyond the property boundaries in all directions, as detailed in Section 4.3.
+Waste material at the Dump, which includes MSW/CD and ash, was observed to be between 10 and 30 feet thick within the Dump boundary and between 5 and 10 feet thick in locations where waste material was identified south of the perimeter of the Dump in Phase B of the Investigation (Figure 4).